 But, hey, maybe we do have principles.
-Ten major international public relations agencies have told The Guardian they will not accept clients who deny that man-made climate change exists.
+Ten major international public relations agencies have told The Guardian they will not accept clients who deny man-made climate change.
 These Green Ten include many of the world’s largest PR firms.
 (Notably absent from the list were Edelman, the leading independent agency, which represents The Petroleum Institute, and Hill & Knowlton Strategies.)

 The report set off a minor furor in PR-land, with many applauding the move (and questioning those who failed to join the pledge), while others blasted it as myopic or cowardly.
 Some even compared it to censorship or McCarthy-era blacklisting.

 The blacklisting comparison seems wrongheaded, because, at least in theory, any service business has the right to choose its clients.
 It’s a decision we make every day, although it’s typically driven by more practical matters like budget, scope of the opportunity, and appropriate staff experience.

 But the climate science stance by the large agencies is different because it rests on a blanket principle.
 (It also hits a nerve by wading into the perilous waters of a deeply and bitterly politicized issue in the U.S., but we’ll get to that.)
 In the PR biz, there’s an ongoing discussion about ethics, but it has largely to do with how we go about our work for clients, emphasizing transparency and condemning deceptive “astroturf”-style practices.
 Ethical standards governing how we actually choose client partnerships, and the implication that we have a moral obligation to represent a certain kind of client, have generally not been part of that debate, assuming that client companies operate legally.